workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

 #### Example
 !!! example
-    The main reason for developing domain models was to make sure bugs like this occured less.
+    The main reason for developing domain models was to make sure bugs like this occurred less.
     ##### Pre domain models

     ```python